Recipes of Coos River

 to fill myrtle bowls with more than the bounty

-from cold winter soil amendments and spring rains.
+from cold, winter soil amendments and spring rains.

 The cookbook author is away.

 My need for precision remains.
-The recipes are before me,
+The recipes are before me.

-and all I want to do is forget—this day, this tray.
+All I want to do is forget—this day, this tray.

 Not your laugh, the way you arch your right ear to hear,

-nor your often wild-eyed attention to tasks
+nor your often wild-eyed attention to details

-deemed time-sensitive, or your harried sounds
+deemed time-sensitive or your harried sounds

 in the face of duties deemed unending.